AdobeDocs/experience-manager-64.en/help/forms/using/changing-font-interface.md

 discoiquuid: 487e3966-443a-408e-b5af-899fcba6fca6
 ---

-# Changing the font on the interface{#changing-the-font-on-the-interface}
+# Changing the font on the interface {#changing-the-font-on-the-interface}

 You can change the font displayed in AEM Forms workspace.
 Fonts used in a specific section of the user interface are defined in the corresponding section of the style sheet.
 You can change the fonts on the user interface selectively.